PhoduCoder/CKS-Learning/Certificates-in-k8s.md

 ---
 So basically this is the process of how different components trust each other without knowing each other,  each of them also trust a central entity and that central entity trust each one of them and that is how the centralized Trust happens

-SUPERBOSS KNOWS A AND B
+SUPERBOSS KNOWS A AND B,

-A trust SUPERBOSS
+A trust SUPERBOSS,

-B trust SUPERBOSS
+B trust SUPERBOSS,

 THEREFORE A TRUST B

 SUPERBOSS IS THE CENTRAL CA